-Jean-Claude Golvin, architect, French archaeologist and former researcher at the CNRS (National Center for Scientific Research - University of Bordeaux III Michel de Montaigne) is the first specialist in the world of restitution by the image of the great sites of Antiquity.
+Jean-Claude Golvin is a French architect, archaeologist and former researcher at the CNRS (National Center for Scientific Research - Bordeaux III Michel de Montaigne University).
+He is the world’s first specialist in the visual reconstruction of great sites from the Antiquity.

-He is the author of more than 1000 drawings of restitution of ancient and medieval cities and monuments, deposited, for the most part, at the Museum of Ancient Arles, the most active in France for this period of history after the Louvre.
+He has produced over 1000 drawings of ancient and medieval cities and monuments, most of which are deposited at the Departmental Museum of Ancient Arles – the most active museum in France regarding this period in history, second only to the Louvre.

-Born under the sunny skies of Tunisia, in Sfax in 1942, he was, from an early age, passionate about drawing, history and visiting the ancient sites of North Africa (Tunisia, Algeria).
+Jean-Claude Golvin was born in 1942 under the sunny skies of Tunisia, in the town of Sfax.
+From an early age, he developed a passion for drawing, history and visiting the ancient sites of North Africa (Tunisia, Algeria).

-He took part in archaeological missions after obtaining his diploma of architect (Architect DPLG in 1969, urban planner DIUP in 1972).
-From 1973, he collaborated in the development of the Roman amphitheater of El-Jem in Tunisia.
-Hence his interest in the Roman amphitheatres, which enabled him to obtain his doctorate of state in history in 1985: "The Roman amphitheater, essay theorizing its form and its functions."
+After qualifying as an architect (Architect DPLG in 1969, urban planner DIUP in 1972), he joined several archaeological missions.
+From 1973 onwards, he took part in the promotion and development of the Roman amphitheater of El-Jem in Tunisia.
+His interest in Roman amphitheaters prompted him to pursue a PhD in History in 1985, writing his thesis on: "The Roman amphitheater, a theorization of its form and functions."

-From 1979 to 1990, he lived in Egypt and headed the Franco-Egyptian Center for the Study of Karnak Temples in Luxor.
-It was after his return to France in 1989 that he devoted himself fully to restoring ancient heritage through watercolor drawing.
-From 1995, he regularly participates in exhibitions, publishes many books and contributes to several journals.
+From 1979 to 1990, he lived in Egypt, managing the Franco-Egyptian Centre for the Study of the Temples of Karnak in Luxor.
+Upon returning to France in 1989, he devoted himself fully to the reconstruction of ancient heritage through watercolor drawings.
+Since 1995, he has regularly featured in exhibitions, published many books and contributed to several journals.

-also constitute an exceptional artistic work.
-It is natural to find these works today in a museum, for the greatest happiness of all.
+In addition to their scientific value, rooted in the preparatory research they require, Jean-Claude Golvin's "visual reconstructions", also constitute an exceptional body of artistic work.
+It is only natural to find these works in a museum today, for everyone’s greatest enjoyment.

 Ph.D. in history.
-Thesis defented at the University of Bordeaux III under the direction of Professor Robert ETIENNE.
+Thesis defented at the University of Bordeaux III under the supervision of Professor Robert ETIENNE.

-Thesis subject : “The Roman amphitheater, theoretical essay of its shape and its functions”.
+Thesis subject : “The Roman amphitheater, a theorization of its form and functions”.

-Knight of the National Order of Merit - Tunisia
+Knight of the National Order of Merit (Tunisian)

-What makes his work incomparable is the fact that he not only demonstrates great skill, but respects,
+What makes his work unique is that not only does he display great skill, he also integrates